Lexington-class battlecruiser: Secondary guns

 The original design called for eighteen 5"/51 caliber guns.
 These guns were originally mounted on the Florida- and Wyoming-class battleships, but they found their way into the secondary armament of every U.S. battleship that was built prior to the Washington Naval Treaty.
 Also, many of the destroyers, submarines, and auxiliaries that were built during this time mounted this gun as their main gun.
 They fired a 50 lb shell at a muzzle velocity of 3,150 fps (960 mps) and a rate of eight or nine rounds per minute to a range of 18880 yd at an elevation of 25 degrees.

-The secondary armament was later upped to fourteen 6"/53 caliber guns in Mark 13 casemate mountings during one of the redesigns.
+The secondary armament was later upped to sixteen 6"/53 caliber guns in Mark 13 casemate mountings during one of the redesigns.
 Designed in 1920 and in service by 1923, these guns became the main armament on the Omaha-class light cruisers, Narwhal, Nautilus, and Argonaut submarines, and they were intended as secondary armament on the South Dakota-class battleships.
 They fired a 105 lb shell at a muzzle velocity of 3,000 fps (914 mps) and a rate of six or seven rounds per minute to a range of 25300 yd at an elevation of 30 degrees.